Although not a research charity, Teenage Cancer Trust has both direct and indirect involvement in research issues concerning cancer and young people.

 Teenage and young adult cancer research at University of Leeds

-Since 1 September 2010, Teenage Cancer Trust has part-funded Dr Dan Stark, Senior Lecturer at the University of Leeds to work on teenage and young adult cancer research.
+For over three years, Teenage Cancer Trust has part-funded Dr Dan Stark, Senior Lecturer at the University of Leeds to work on teenage and young adult cancer research.

 Dan's work has been used to inform national policy and practice in teenage and young adult cancer care.
 These activities aim to support improvements in survival rates, increase the understanding of why young people get cancer, improve access to clinical trials and enhance scientific knowledge and care delivered by others.

 Dan is also working with Teenage Cancer Trust on developing research and research strategy to assist in a targeted approach to research spending; as well as working collaboratively with the National Cancer Research Institute group for TYA to secure research funding for a range of TYA projects.

 In his role as Honorary Consultant in Medical Oncology at St James's University Hospital, our funding helps Dan to be able to continue: - Providing personalised care for young people, ensuring access to clinical trials and the best technical and supportive care - Providing local clinical leadership, to develop the best clinical service for TYA locally, nationally and internationally - Leading in education and training about TYA, including for junior doctors and medical students and developing a professional training structure for the specialism of TYA cancer care

 Teenage Cancer Trust funding ensures Dr Stark can continue to promote and develop excellence in TYA cancer care locally, nationally and internationally.